PhangsTeam/pjpipe/README.md

 papers (Lee et al., 2022; Williams et al., in prep.), and do not hesitate to get in touch for help!
 The `/config` directory on the [GitHub repository](https://github.com/phangsTeam/pjpipe) has examples, but different datasets may need more specific tailoring.
+You can open an [issue](https://github.com/PhangsTeam/pjpipe/issues) if you run into problems.

 ## Installation